-Note Salalah has a peak “Green Season” June to September, when the regions shrubbery suddenly bursts into life.
-It is a time for drizzle.
+Note Salalah has a peak “Green Season” June to September when the regions shrubbery suddenly bursts into life.
+It is time for drizzle.
 A welcome contrast to the heat and humidity found elsewhere.

 Probably the most popular option for visitors.
 Just under 3 hours drive from Muscat, on winding roads through the spectacular mountain scenery and then with the last 8km through the desert dunes.
 So it is possible as a day trip but, most prefer the experience of staying overnight at one of the desert camps.

-We particularly suggest the Desert Night camp with 25 air conditioned ‘tent’ style rooms and showers (See image selection).
+We particularly suggest the Desert Night camp with 25 air-conditioned ‘tent’ style rooms and showers (See image selection).
 Although, for a totally authentic experience, there are much more simple and basic rustic camps.
 The day(s) are all about driving up and down the dunes in 4×4 jeeps with expert driver guides.
 Wonderfully exciting as you perch on the top of a high dune and then suddenly lurch forward seemingly into open space.
-It would probably not be suggested for those with bad backs or those in the advance state of pregnancy!
+It would probably not be suggested for those with bad backs or those in the advanced stage of pregnancy!
 If you are showing signs of nerves, just ask your driver to find smaller versions.

 Oman Touring Options: Nature & Forts History & Culture

-On the forth day, you drive high up into the mountains to visit Jabal Sharms, some 3000 metres above sea level.
+On the fourth day, you drive high up into the mountains to visit Jabal Charms, some 3000 metres above sea level.
 This is the Grand Canyon of Oman, and you have spectacular views of the deep gorges and valleys below.
 Overnight.

 On the sixth day, leave the desert, visiting Wadi Bani Khalid (Wadi means valley in Arabic), and here you find generally clear deep blue waters and shady palm trees.
 So remember to pack your swimwear.
-After lunch continue to Sur, on the south coast where you will overnight.
-However in the evening you will drive to Ras Al Jinz for your late night green turtle watching experience.
+After lunch continues to Sur, on the south coast where you will overnight.
+However, in the evening you will drive to Ras Al Jinz for your late-night green turtle watching experience.